ber0i/e-SparX/README.md

 Now, you can head over to our [starter notebook](starter_notebook.ipynb) to familiarise yourself with the basic usage of the package and build your first small pipeline!

 In the following section, we will explain the essential functionalities you will need to use the package seamlessly in your ML projects.
 To see the EDL in action in comprehensive ML projects of different nature, check out the usecases for **Wind Power Forecasting** and **Storage Control**!
 You might have seen the resulting pipelines on the website earlier.
-The usecases have their own README inside their corresponding folder within the `usecases` folder.
+The usecases have their own README inside the `usecases` folder.

 ## The Essentials at a Glance